timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

+= 1.1.5 In progress =
+* Bug fix:		JIRA WPB-1914	Staged image used on Active page not showing in cart.

 = 1.1.4 =
 * Bug fix:		JIRA WPB-1886	Fixed feedback notice being displayed too often (more than a week after submitting).
 * New feature:	JIRA WPB-1183	Refresh the Library Tab after downloading an image.